ElectronForConstruct/website/docs/README.md

 - title: Simplicity First
   details: The tools comes with predefined template and easy to use cli.
 Most of the things are preconfigured, context aware and user-friendly.
 Plug and play.
 - title: Extensible
   details: Tools are thought to be easily configurable and extensible using plugins.
-It also comes with an well defined API that allow to extend E4C by yourself*.
+It also comes with an well defined API that allow to extend efc by yourself*.
 - title: Performant
   details: Near equal performances between preview and builded version.
 Electron is more stable than NW.js*.
 footer: MIT Licensed | Copyright © 2018-present Armaldio - *Coming soon